JastonChamp/wordorder/README.md

 Pull requests are welcome.
 Please keep commits focused and follow the existing code style.

+## Sentence Data

+The game reads its sentences from the JSON files in the `data/` directory.
+Each file (`p1.json` to `p6.json`) represents a difficulty level and contains around 24 sentences.
+When creating or editing level files:

+- Keep sentences concise so they are easy to rearrange.
+- Use clear vocabulary and correct punctuation.
+- Aim for a mix of statements, questions, and the occasional exclamation.
+- Try to provide roughly 24 sentences per level.

 ## Testing

 Testing scripts will be added in future updates.